NitaCristian/NitaCristian.github.io/Lesson7/index.md

 ---

-There are cases where you might need a function to work on a variable that modifies a value that is available outside the function, too, say in the calling function.
+There are cases where you might need a function to work on a variable that modifies a value that is available outside the function.
 This is when you declare a parameter that takes an argument by reference.

 Don’t miss the ampersand (&) next to the second parameter result.
-This sign indicates to the compiler that the second argument should NOT be copied to the function; instead, it is a reference to the variable being passed.
+This sign indicates to the compiler that the second argument should NOT be copied to the function, and instead it is a reference to the variable being passed.
-The return type has been changed to void as the function no longer supplies the area computed as a return value, rather as an output parameter by reference.

 ```c++